mongodb/leafygreen-ui/.changeset/popover.md

 ```

 ##### Globally render popover elements in top layer
-After running the codemod and addressing manual updates, the new `forceUseTopLayer` prop in the `LeafyGreenProvider` can be used in a consumer app to test interactions with all LG popover elements forcibly set to `renderMode="top-layer"`.
+After running the codemod and addressing manual updates, the new `forceUseTopLayer` prop in the `LeafyGreenProvider` can be used to test interactions with all LG popover elements forcibly set to `renderMode="top-layer"`.
 This can help pressure test for any regressions to more confidently and safely migrate.

 ```js
 import Combobox from '@leafygreen-ui/combobox';